OctopusDeploy/blog/blog/2018-10/oracle-database-using-redgate/index.md

  - Database Deployments
 ---

-Many years prior to joining Octopus Deploy, I worked on a .NET application with Oracle as its database for about 30ish months.
+Many years prior to joining Octopus Deploy, I worked on a .NET application with Oracle as its database for about thirty months.
 I started working there a couple of years before Octopus Deploy version 1.0 was released.
 Those were tough deployments.
 Everything was manual.
 And we could only deploy on Saturday mornings at 2 AM.

-Thankfully those days are over.
+Thankfully, those days are over.
 The tooling available today is light-years ahead of where it was.
-Today we are going to cover deploying to changes to Oracle databases.
-The goal of this article is to build up entire CI/CD pipeline using TeamCity as the build server, Octopus Deploy as the deployment tool (of course), with the Redgate Oracle toolset handling the heavy lifting on the database side.
+Today we're going to cover deploying changes to Oracle databases.
+The goal of this article is to build up entire CI/CD pipeline using TeamCity as the build server, Octopus Deploy as the deployment tool (of course), with the Redgate Oracle toolset doing the heavy lifting on the database side.

 **Side Note:** I chose TeamCity for no other reason other than I like it and I had the build server already running.
 The core concepts from this article will transfer over to Jenkins, Bamboo, TFS/VSTS/Azure DevOps.

 !toc

 ## Getting Started

 If you wish to follow along, you will need to download and install the following tools.